pages-themes/minimal/pages/events/DMCM2020_subpages/DMCM2020info.md

 ## How to join the Webex sessions
 All events of the meeting will be delivered using Webex.
 Install the App well before the meeting and familiarise with the functions.
-Go to the [Webex website](https://www.webex.com) or try to join the [Meeting Room A](https://unilu.webex.com/unilu/j.php?MTID=mf57af1440a92c6ed3df9eb8820f63e50).
+Go to the [Webex website](https://www.webex.com) or try to join the [Meeting Room A](https://unilu.webex.com/unilu/j.php?MTID=mf57af1440a92c6ed3df9eb8820f63e50) (it is currently inactive, but it will cause Webex to install).

 During the meeting, follow links from the program to the corresponding Webex rooms.